amplitude/amplitude-docs/content/collections/source-catalog/en/bigquery.md

 ## Mandatory data fields

 Include the mandatory fields for the data type when you create the SQL query.
 These tables outline the mandatory and optional fields for each data type.
-Find a list of other supported fields for events in the [Http V2 API documentation](/docs/apis/analytics/http-v2#keys-for-the-event-argument) and  for user properties in the [Identify API documentation](/docs/apis/analytics/identify#identification-parameter-keys).
+Find a list of other supported fields for events in the [HTTP V2 API documentation](/docs/apis/analytics/http-v2#keys-for-the-event-argument) and  for user properties in the [Identify API documentation](/docs/apis/analytics/identify#identification-parameter-keys).
 Add any columns not in those lists to either `event_properties` or `user_properties`, otherwise it's ignored.

 ### Events